-The Disparity Study will focus on construction; professional services; and goods and other services contracts and procurements that the City awarded between July 1, 2014, through June 30, 2019.
-The crux of the disparity study will be to examine whether there are any disparities between:
+The Disparity Study focused on construction; professional services; and goods and other services contracts and procurements that the City awarded between July 1, 2014, through June 30, 2019.
+The crux of the disparity study was to examine whether there are any disparities between:

 - The percentage of contract dollars that the City spent with minority- and woman-owned businesses during the study period (utilization); and

 - The percentage of contract dollars that minority-, woman- and disabled veteran-owned businesses might be expected to receive based on their availability to perform specific types and sizes of City contracts (availability).

 The study also examined other qualitative and quantitative information related to: